benlavender/homelab-docs/guides/CheatSheet.md

 nmcli connection edit <name | uuid>
 # Show all properties of the connection:
 print
+# Show all properties of the connection by setting:
+print <setting>
 # Describe a property:
 describe <setting>.<prop>
 # Describe a section and show all properties: